-Possible topics and references for team projects and reports You may do an individual or a team project.
+Possible topics and references for team projects and reports We will discuss possible projects when we meet.
+One source may be material from the text that we don't vover in class.
+You may work individually or in teams.
 Teams should consist of at most two or three students and the final report should be longer.
 The papers and books listed here are available from me or from journals in the library and are possible bases for projects.
 In addition, groups of related problems or chapters from the text not covered in class may also serve as bases of projects.
 Reproduction or extension of computational results from the papers is highly encouraged.
 I will arrange meetings with your teams.
 We will try decide on a topic around the time of Fall break.
 A brief presentation (preferably using power point or latex beamer) and a typed, referenced, final report (preferably using latex) will be due at the end of the semester.
-More details will be given later.
+Making and presenting a poster may be an alternative to a presentation.
+More details will be worked out later.

-The website [MPE] and some of the links below contain a great number of links to videos and interesting material to give you specific ideas for project and also a broader context for the material in the course.
+The website [MPE] and some of the links below contain a great number of links to videos and interesting material to give you specific ideas for projects and also a broader context for the material in the course.